 If WPDOS 6.x crashes or won't start, under any Windows version: Some web sites recommend that you increase DOS memory under Windows by opening your SYSTEM.INI file and adding, under the [386enh] heading, the line LocalLoadHigh=1.
 On some systems, this line prevents WPDOS 6.x from starting; the program does not fail with an error message but simply does not run at all.
 On other systems, it causes WPDOS 6.x to crash with an error message.
 If you are having trouble launching WPDOS 6.x under Windows, check your SYSTEM.INI file, and remove this line if you find it.

 If WPDOS causes an "illegal instruction" error message under any Windows version: You can usually improve the stability of WPDOS 5.1 and 6.x by adjusting expanded memory settings.
-You will need to make different adjustments under Windows 95 and 98, under Windows Me, under Windows NT, 2000, and XP (follow similar advice for Windows 7), and under Windows Vista.
+You will need to make different adjustments under Windows NT, 2000, and XP (follow similar advice for 32-bit Windows 7 or later versions), and under Windows Vista.
 Some versions of WPDOS manage memory badly under Windows; if you have WPDOS 6.0 or 6.0a, you should try to find a later version, such as 6.0b, 6.1, or 6.2.
 Some very old versions of WPDOS (for example, WPDOS 4.2) and related products will not run at all under Windows Me.

 To toggle a WPDOS session (or any DOS program) between full-screen and windowed mode, press Alt-Enter.

 To switch from a WPDOS session to the Windows desktop or to another open application, press Alt-Tab.

 To minimize or resize a WPDOS window (or any DOS window), press Alt-Spacebar and select from the dropdown menu.